-- 1. Register your bicycle with Parking and Transit Services. - Engrave your student identification number on your bicycle, and keep a record of the bicycle serial number. - 3.
-Lock your bicycle at a bike rack.
+- 1. Register your bicycle with Parking and Transit Services. - 2.
+Engrave your student identification number on your bicycle, and keep a record of the bicycle serial number.

-- 4. Use a high quality "U" bolt lock and/or a quality chain or cable and lock.
-Place the chain, cable, or lock through both wheels, the frame, and around the bicycle rack.
-Take the front wheel and/or seat with you, if removable. - 5.
-Always lock your bicycle when not in your physical control. - If your bicycle is stolen, contact OSU Police or local municipal police immediately.
+- Upload a photo of your bicycle and record the serial number in the university's Personal Asset Inventory system. - 4.
+Lock your bicycle at a bike rack. - 5.
+Use a high quality "U" bolt lock and/or a quality chain or cable and lock.
+Place the chain, cable or lock through both wheels, the frame and around the bicycle rack.
+Take the front wheel and/or seat with you, if removable. - Always lock your bicycle when not in your physical control. - If your bicycle is stolen, contact OSU Police or local municipal police immediately.